TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 40/Isaiah 40.20.md

 ---

-He that is too impoverished for [such] an oblation chooseth a tree that will not rot; he seeketh unto him a skilful workman to set up a graven image, that shall not be moved.
+He who is too impoverished for such an offering chooses a tree that will not rot.
+He seeks a skillful workman to set up an engraved image for him that will not be moved.